How to: buy the right bike for your child

 However, most children’s bikes are much cheaper because they are built to a price – the kind of price that would buy just a couple of PlayStation games.
-So, be warned, lots of children's bikes are little more than Bicycle-Shaped Objects, offering the appearance of a bike but none of its function.
+Be warned, lots of children’s bikes are little more than ‘bicycle-shaped objects’, offering the appearance of a bike but none of its function.

 Cheap and nasty bikes don’t last.
 They break down and are abandoned.
-A good bike will still be in use several Christmases later and can be handed down to a brother or sister.
-So its yearly cost can be a lot less, even if it’s two or three times the price to begin with."
+A good bike will still be in use several Christmases later and can be handed down to a brother or sister

-The local newspaper adverts or eBay can yield good deals, if you know what you’re looking for.
-If not, minimise the risk of buying a turkey by purchasing from keen cyclists.
+Local newspaper adverts or eBay can yield good deals – if you know what you’re looking for.
+If not, you can minimise the risk of buying a turkey by purchasing from keen cyclists.
 Cycling enthusiasts will probably have bought something decent in the first place and maintained it.
 The ‘for sale’ board on the Cycling UK Forum is a great first stop and ads in cycling magazines may also be useful.

-A guide to buying the best Balance Bikes
+A guide to buying the best balance bike

 Balance bikes are small starter bicycles for pre-school children.
 Like the original bicycle, the ‘running machine’ of Baron Karl von Drais, they lack pedals: the rider scoots along the ground, pushing off with alternate feet, and can lift both to coast.

-Things to look for when buying a balance bike:
+What to look for when buying a balance bike

 A headset with ball bearings will enable the handlebar to turn easily and freely, unlike a plain bearing.
 Some balance bikes have a steering damper or stop to prevent jack-knifing.
 Handgrips must be secure.
 Bulb-ended grips can stop hands slipping off and prevent injury in a fall.